Mariveles Church: Parish church history

 Changes to the parish church during Fr.
 Felizardo Sevilla's during the diocese's second 6-years term from June 5, 2011, to June 5, 2017, are the lecterns were changed to wood and became movable, facade became pink in late 2012 which is its current color since then, tiles were added on the floor of the church's interior, gates at the left and right side of the church were changed, ceiling fan was added which removed the two chandeliers, retablo became wood, and ceiling above the altar was changed and added a ray pattern design.
-In late 2014, televisions were started to be used to display presentations, replacing a projector used to connect on a laptop that has been in use for nine years since the tenure of Msgr.
-Hipolito Araña in 2005.
+In late 2014, televisions were started to be used to display presentations, replacing a projector used to connect on a laptop that has been in use for nine years since the tenure of Rev. Fr.
+Percival V. Medina in 2005.

 On late 2019 during the tenure of Fr.
 Gerry Jorge, livestreaming or videos of masses were introduced and was later adapted on televisions at the term of Bishop Ruperto Santos (who was then fourth Bishop of Balanga) as the church's parish administrator.
 Livestreams were also posted on Facebook to accommodate people who are not able to go to church physically but only on that day and for archive purposes.
 He also planned for the change of the church's facade and added a belfry with the new automated bell from Royal Bells Philippines implemented by Santos when he became an administrator.

 During the three-year tenure of Bishop Ruperto Santos as administrator from June 5, 2020 to June 4, 2023, he implemented components previously planned by Fr.
 Gerry Jorge on a facade part, changed the Stations of the Cross inside the church, lecterns and a comfort room, a design and brown color was added on a ray pattern ceiling design above the altar, and more images were added within the church such as Saints Rita of Cascia and Monica.
 Grass, plants, and iron fence that were present since the terms of Msgrs.
 Hipolito Araña and Hernando Guanzon were also removed to give way for a round cement chair for the public as well as even restoring more the church's spacious outside.
 The parish church received the relics of St. Nicholas of Tolentino.
 Santos consecrated the church on August 10, 2022 which added candle holders at the church's posts and then declared as a diocesan shrine on February 25, 2023.